miggsantos/CafeCashRegister/README.md

 ### Tech ###

-Was built using Swift and CoreData to store the products information and images localy in the device
+Was built using Swift and CoreData to store the products information and images localy in the device.

+The products are first loaded via the backend where the user can suply a .json url location with all the products data and image urls.

 ### How to use ###